Clever-ISA/Clever-ISA/specs/Floating-Point.md

 XOPSS shall be the `ss`-1 value which the maximum upper-bound extended precision for floating-point operations performed in hardware.
 The value `3` is reserved for future use.
 Performing a floating-point operation with this value set triggers UND.

+The values in floating-point registers are stored bitwise.
+An instruction that does not store a value in a floating-point register shall not modify the representation of the value.
+Operations that store bitwise values in floating-point registers shall not modify the representation of the value (for example, using `mov` to store a signalling NaN value in a floating-point register does not quiet or canonicalize the NaN representation).

 ### Startup